Gen. Robert Neller has not wasted any time since becoming commandant of the Marine Corps on Sept. 24.

-Q. Retention has been down in some areas.
-What challenges does the Corps face in keeping good Marines?
+Q. Retention intent has been down in some areas.
+What challenges does the Corps faces in keeping good Marines?

 A. When you have a very talented force, which we do — very smart, fit, resilient and experienced — there are other opportunities.
 Unemployment is down and you have the post-9/11 GI Bill, which is a great opportunity.

 We cannot take anything for granted.
 This is a tough life, so I think we need to exert more effort to be sure they understand that we want them to stay and we appreciate their efforts.

 Q. Your FragO also details new promotion review boards for lance corporals and corporals.
 What will that entail?

 A. When I came in the Marine Corps a long time ago, you would appear in front of your unit officers and staff noncommissioned officers and get asked some questions about whether you were qualified for promotion.
 That kind of went away, so the intent here is to work on a promotion review panel.
 The Marine will go before the board and review their marksmanship and fitness scores and talk about work performance and professional military education.

 That gives the chain of command an opportunity to see everybody.
 The goal is not to deny people a promotion, but just to make sure everybody understands we all have equity in the process.
 It codifies existing processes and formalizes it.
 I think everybody wins.

 Q. What do you hope Marines gain from this new process?